 29 DECEMBER 2017

 Diakité investigation is complete

 Justice minister Cheick Sako announces that the investigation has been referred for trial in Conakry.
 More than a dozen suspects are charged, and Diakité is in Guinea's custody after Senegal extradited him.
 In the course of its investigation, the panel of judges took a number of concrete and progressive steps to identify the most responsible perpetrators of the crimes committed.
 These steps include the interrogation and indictment of high-ranking officials, in Conakry and abroad; the interview of key witnesses, including government officials and opposition leaders; and the hearing of over 400 victims, of which approximately 50 are victims of sexual violence.
 In its closing orders decision, the panel of judges refers 13 of the 15 individuals indicted throughout the investigation to the Tribunal of Dixinn, the territorially competent jurisdiction in Conakry.

 APRIL 2018

 Steering committee appointed Minister Sako appoints a steering

 committee to organise the trial.
 Initially supposed to meet once a week, the committee only meets sporadically and has not yet set a trial date, raising concerns about the lack of progress.

 MAY 2019 Cheick Sako resigns as justice minister

 Mohamed Lamine Fofana takes over as justice minister after Sako resigns.
-Hopes are pinned on him and President Conde to ensure the trial date is set and that the victims have the chance to see justice done.
+Hopes are pinned on him and President Condé to ensure the trial date is set and that the victims have the chance to see justice done.

 JUNE 2019

 Supreme Court dismisses civil complaints

 Guinea's Supreme Court dismissed appeals by civil parties petitioning against the outcome of the investigation into the 2009 stadium massacre, an investigation initially closed two years before, in 2017.
 The appellant civil parties issued their complaint after charges were dropped against two prominent suspects and the initial charge of crimes against humanity was requalified to charges of ordinary crimes.
 The Supreme Court's decision cannot be appealed, officially closing the investigation into crimes committed in relation to the September 2009 stadium attack and removing the final judicial obstacle to opening the long-awaited trial of those most responsible.

 29 OCTOBER 2019

-Trail date was promised
+Trial date was promised

 During a visit to Conakry by representatives from the Office of the Prosecutor of the International Criminal Court, Justice Minister Fofana announces that the Diakité trial will take place at the latest in June 2020.
 Challenges remain, including the construction or adaptation of a courtroom to host the trial, the appointment and training of magistrates, and the setting-up of a communication and security plan for all the actors involved in the proceedings.

-22 MARCH 2020 Constitutional
+22 MARCH 2020 Constitutional referendum

-referendum The new constitution reset presidential term limits (normally two terms), allowing president Alpha Condé to run for a third term.
+The new constitution reset presidential term limits (normally two terms), allowing president Alpha Condé to run for a third term.

-2020
+9 OCTOBER 2020

-Mory Doumbouya named minister of justice 9 OCTOBER 2020 ICC issues warning and reminder
+ICC issues warning and reminder

 A week before the 2020 presidential election, International Criminal Court Prosecutor Fatou Bensouda issues a statement noting reports of pre-election violence and growing ethnic tensions in Guinea.
 She warns that "anyone who commits, orders, incites, encourages or contributes, in any other way, to the commission of Rome Statute crimes, is liable to prosecution either by Guinean courts or by the ICC."
 She also reminds the authorities that if trials for the September 2009 stadium massacre fail to materialise, then it will be her obligation to open an investigation.

-18 OCTOBER 2020 third term as
+18 OCTOBER 2020 Alpha Condé wins third term as president

-Alpha Condé wins president
+SEPT。

+2021

+Mamady Doumbouya leads coup to oust Condé

+Condé is ousted by an elite army unit led by Commander Mamady Doumbouya, who was sworn in as interim president on 1 October 2021.